tatsumoto-ren/tatsumoto-ren.github.io/blog/discussing-various-card-templates.md

 * Because words in isolation are rarely seen in immersion, such practice is unnatural.
 * Because the piece of knowledge you're testing yourself on is so small, it is difficult to associate the word directly to its meaning.
-* You spend more time recalling the meaning compared to cards with context on the front.
+* You spend more time recalling the meaning compared to a card with context on the front.

 Because the context is missing completely there's often a need to rely on additional field